 When was the last time you’ve cleaned your Keurig?

 A dirty coffee machine is not going to produce nice-tasting coffee.
-It has residues of old coffee oils which will undoubtedly influence the flavor of any brews you make going forward.
+It has residues of old coffee oils which will undoubtedly influence the flavor give it a bitter taste.

 Further, scale buildup can accumulate.